Rubasoff/restaurants/README.md

 # Rest API:
-<b>Hint:</b> The number of votes is displayed as a numeric field in JSON format.
+<b>Hint:</b> The number of restaurant votes is displayed as a numeric field in JSON format.
 If the request doesn't contain a date as a parameter <br />
 the response will contain the count of votes from the whole period or only for the date parameter <br />

 # /rest/v1/profile/registration